Zachary E. Shapiro, 2017 Presidential Scholar of Law

-Zachary E. Shapiro contributes a legal orientation to ongoing projects at The Hastings Center, focusing on the intersection of law, neuroscience, and bioethics.
+Zachary E. Shapiro contributed a legal orientation to ongoing projects at The Hastings Center, focusing on the intersection of law, neuroscience, and bioethics.

 He graduated from Harvard Law School cum laude in 2016, pursuing his interests in law, ethics, and biomedicine.
 His scholarship in law school concerned the use of functional neuroimaging in lie detection, the ethical issues raised by large-scale genomic research, and the growing concern over head injuries in youth football.
 He has authored neuroscience publications, exploring neuroimaging, neuroethics, and legal implications of neuroscience, and has written on the ethics of genomic research and big data.